-Narcolepsy is a neurological disorder that disrupts the circadian sleep-wake rhythm.
-It often begins in adolescence with short diurnal sleep attacks.
-Primary narcolepsy is either due to orexin deficiency (type 1) or idiopathic (type 2).
-Secondary narcolepsy may occur as a result of metabolic or structural brain damage or as a symptom of other genetic syndromes.
-The characteristic symptoms of narcolepsy are excessive daytime sleepiness, cataplexy, hallucinations upon waking or falling asleep, and sleep paralysis.
-The diagnosis requires an established history based on questionnaires or a sleep diary.
-Additional requirements are a polysomnogram and multiple sleep latency test, or an abnormal orexin-A (hypocretin-1) level in the cerebrospinal fluid (CSF).
-No cure has yet been found, but daytime sleepiness can be helped with CNS stimulants (e.g., modafinil) and a regimen of scheduled naps.
+Narcolepsy is a neurological disorder of the sleep-wake cycle characterized by excessive daytime sleepiness, cataplexy, sleep paralysis, and hallucinations upon waking or falling asleep.
+It most commonly manifests in teens and young adults with excessive daytime sleepiness.
+Primary narcolepsy is either caused by orexin deficiency (type 1) or is idiopathic (type 2).
+Secondary narcolepsy can occur as a result of brain damage or other genetic syndromes.
+Diagnosis requires an established history based on questionnaires or a sleep diary as well as a polysomnogram and multiple sleep latency test or an abnormal orexin A (hypocretin-1) level in the cerebrospinal fluid (CSF).
+No cure has yet been found, but daytime sleepiness can be managed with CNS stimulants (e.g., modafinil) and a regimen of scheduled naps.
 Cataplexy, hallucinations, and sleep paralysis are treated with antidepressants or sodium oxybate.

 Narcolepsy type 2

 - Cerebral damage (e.g., tumor, stroke, inflammation, vascular malformation)

 - Genetic syndromes (e.g., type C and )

 Excessive daytime sleepiness (EDS); : Affected individuals experience an irresistible urge to sleep and sudden, short sleep attacks (< 30 minutes), which may occur in inappropriate situations (e.g., while driving a car).

 - One of the earliest manifestations of narcolepsy

 - Episodes of excessive sleepiness can occur even if affected individuals have had adequate sleep.